Expat Financial Planning: Will Your Portfolio Last Through Retirement?

 You Can't Avoid Risk

-There are a number of observations from the table above:
+There are several observations from the table above:

-- A 4% withdrawal rate resulted in the highest probability of success (not running out of money) over 25 years regardless of the asset allocation.
-Of course, this assumes that the retiree diligently adhered to the targeted allocation over all 25 years and through all market conditions.
+- For a 25-year time horizon, an approximate 4.3-4.4% withdrawal rate could be considered “safe” (not running out of money) over a few asset allocations.
+This assumes that the retiree diligently adhered to the withdrawal rate and the targeted allocation over all 25 years and through all market conditions.
 Not doing so would have decreased the success rate significantly.

-- 4% is not a big number.
-This means that you could only pull an inflation-adjusted $40,000 from a $1 million portfolio (before paying taxes) and have a high level of confidence that you will not run out of money.
+- 4.3% is not a big number.
+This means that you could only pull an inflation-adjusted $43,000 from a $1 million portfolio (before paying taxes) to have a reasonable level of confidence that you would not run out of money.

 What's Your Sustainable Withdrawal Rate?

-The table above assumes a retiree is diligently calculating a withdrawal rate each year and is following a targeted portfolio strategy through all the market ups and downs without abandoning the strategy over a 25-year period.
-Withdrawing too much, too often or getting spooked out of following a longer-term portfolio strategy by focusing too much on short-term volatility can significantly increase the chance of depleting the portfolio before the end of the retirement period.
+The table above assumes a retiree is diligently calculating a withdrawal rate each year and is following a targeted portfolio strategy through all the market ups and downs without abandoning their strategy over their retirement period.
+Withdrawing too much, too often, or getting spooked out of following a longer-term portfolio strategy by focusing too much on short-term volatility can significantly increase the chance of depleting the portfolio before the end of the retirement period.